Interpretable bilinear attention network with domain adaptation improves drug-target prediction

 \subsection{In-domain performance comparison}

 Here we compare DrugBAN with five baselines under the random split setting: support vector machine \cite{cortes1995support} (SVM), random forest \cite{ho1995random} (RF), DeepConv-DTI \cite{Lee2019DeepConvDTIPO}, GraphDTA \cite{Nguyen2020GraphDTAPD}, and MolTrans \cite{Huang2021MolTransMI}.
 This is the in-domain scenario so we use vanilla DrugBAN without embedding the CDAN module.
 Table \ref{random_split} shows the comparison on the BindingDB and BioSNAP datasets.
 DrugBAN has consistently outperformed baselines in AUROC, AUPRC, and accuracy, while the performance in sensitivity and specificity is also competitive.
-The deep learning-based methods achieve higher performance than the shallow machine learning methods.
 The results indicate that data-driven representation learning can capture more important information than pre-defined descriptor features in in-domain DTI prediction.
 Moreover, DrugBAN can capture interaction patterns via its pairwise interaction module, further improving prediction performance.